rendoaw/jekyll-clean-dark/_posts/2017-10-20-Calico-and-Kubernetes-part-1.md

 ## Overview

 This is the first part of Kubernetes with Project Calico as the networking plugin blog series.
-The main driver for this experiment is to know in detail how is the IP traffic flow works inside K8S with Calico as networking plugin.
+The main driver for this experiment is to know in detail how is the packet flow works inside K8S with Calico as networking plugin.

+I'll split the post into the following

+* Part 1
+	* This part will cover the steps to quickly setup the lab environment and get the k8s+Calico works.
-Since i did need to create and destroy the cluster several time to test different scenario, I'll start with documenting how to setup a multi-nodes k8s cluster using kubeadm.
+	* This is useful when we need to create and destroy the cluster several time to test different scenario
+	* If you have existing k8s cluster with Calico already, then nothing special here

+* Part 2
+	* This part will focus on Calico IP address allocation and traffic flow between one container to the other container.
+	* To jump to part to, you can go to [Kubernetes and Calico Part 2](2017-10-20-Calico-and-Kubernetes-part-2.md)

+* Part 3
+	* This part will focus on how to establish connectivity between container and external world.
+	* To jump to part to, you can go to [Kubernetes and Calico Part 3](2017-10-20-Calico-and-Kubernetes-part-3.md)

 ## Installation and Configuration